Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: System Overview

 in which $w_i$ is the importance weight associated with instance $\bm{x}_i$.

-Second, feature selection~\cite{dash1997feature} is an important step in the machine learning pipe line.
-Fortunately, the MART method has a built-in functionality to do such tasks.
-That is, the estimates of feature importance can be calculated and feature selection can be performed~\cite{xu2014gradient}.
-Generally speaking, the importance score of each attribute can be calculated, and it indicates that the value of the feature when constructing a tree.
+\textbf{Second}, extremely high dimensional data is ubiquitous in industrial tasks, and feature selection \cite{dash1997feature} is always a necessary and important step in the whole pipeline.
+Fortunately, the estimates of feature importance can be calculated by MART and feature selection can be performed \cite{xu2014gradient}.
+Generally speaking, the importance score of each attribute indicates the importance of it when constructing a tree.
 The more frequently a feature is used to make a decision, the more important it is.
-Concretely, for each single tree, the importance of an attribute $j$ is calculated by,
+Concretely, for every single tree, the importance of an attribute $j$ is calculated by,

 in which $L$ is the number of leaf nodes (and $L-1$ is the number of non-terminal nodes), $v_l$ is the corresponding feature associated with node $l$, and $\hat{i}_l^2$ is the corresponding empirical improvement in square-error from the splitting and $\mathbb{1}$ is the indicator function.
-Then, as shown in Eq.~\ref{importance-global}, the global importance $\hat{I}^2_j$ of an attribute $j$ is calculated by averaging the importance value $\hat{I}^2_j(T_m)$ that the feature obtained from each single tree~\cite{friedman2001greedy}.
+Then, as shown in equation\ref{importance-global}, the global importance $\hat{I}^2_j$ of an attribute $j$ is calculated by averaging the importance value $\hat{I}^2_j(T_m)$ that the feature obtained from each single tree \cite{friedman2001greedy}.